greek-zzf/greek-zzf/README.md

 > _The joy of creating > The joy of consuming_

 Indie developer going global from Shenzhen, China.
-5+ years as a software engineer → went indie in late 2025, building AI-powered products for a global audience.
+5+ years as a software engineer → went indie in late 2025, building products for a global audience with AI tools.

-I also write about AI development, going global, and self-awareness on my WeChat blog.
+I also write on WeChat about AI development, indie hacking abroad, and self-awareness.

 ---